yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/docker/with-kubernetes/tyk-kubernetes-ingress-controller.md

 1. The ingress API Definition for the service, this is loaded *only* by the proxy that is attached as a sidecar to the service
 2. The egress API definition for the service, this is loaded by all gateways in the mesh and makes the service usable from requesting services

-Tyk will collect analytics information for each of these services and they will also be isible in the Tyk Dashboard if you wish to drill down or modify the behaviour of a service.
+Tyk will collect analytics information for each of these services and they will also be visible in the Tyk Dashboard if you wish to drill down or modify the behaviour of a service.

 If you delete a deployment from the cluster, the controller will detect and remove the relevant routes from the Tyk gateways so they are no longer available.